Day X plot

-The Day X plot refers to plans allegedly formulated in 2017 by elements within the Kommando Spezialkräfte (Special Forces Command) of Germany's Bundeswehr to assassinate several left-leaning politicians including Dietmar Bartsch.
-Others have dismissed the allegations as a conspiracy theory, saying a more routine criminal matter was exaggerated in order to embarrass the ruling Christian Democratic Union of Germany in advance of federal elections.
+The Day X plot refers to plans allegedly formulated in 2017 by elements within the Kommando Spezialkräfte (KSK; "Special Forces Command") of Germany's Bundeswehr to assassinate several left-leaning politicians including Dietmar Bartsch.
+Others have dismissed the allegations as a conspiracy theory, saying a more routine criminal matter was exaggerated in order to embarrass the ruling Christian Democratic Union of Germany in advance of the 2017 German federal election.

 Information about the supposed plot came to police attention during the investigation of a different alleged plot by German military officers to assassinate the President of Germany.
 The planned killings were made public in November 2018.
 Two German military officers have been arrested in relation to the alleged plot.
 One was tried and acquitted, and the other released on court order without charge.

 Background

 Between 2008 and 2017, Germany's Military Counter-intelligence Service (MAD) identified roughly 200 right-wing extremists within the Bundeswehr.

 In April 2017, German prosecutors charged a 28-year-old German Army soldier and two others with plotting a wave of violent attacks against left-leaning German politicians that would be framed on asylum seekers.
 "Franco A.", a lieutenant, had planned to target President of Germany Joachim Gauck, Heiko Maas, Claudia Roth, and unnamed "human rights activists and journalists".
 He was purportedly aided by another soldier, named only as "Maxilimilian T." and a university student named as "Mathias F." According to authorities, a search of "Franco A."s quarters also revealed his possession of Wehrmacht memorabilia and, it was also learned, his master's degree thesis advanced what was described as völkisch arguments and theories.

 In November of that year, the Federal Court of Justice ordered "Franco A." released, ruling that "the results so far of the investigation do not substantiate the strong suspicion that a serious act threatening the state was in preparation".

-In 2022 Franco A. was convicted of preparing a “serious act of violence endangering the state”.
+In 2022 Franco A. was convicted of preparing a "serious act of violence endangering the state".
 He was also convicted of possessing illegal weapons and explosives and of fraud, according to the verdict.